JianliangMao-EN/JianliangMao-EN.github.io/_pages/about.md

 # Latest News

-- <div style="text-align: justify;"> 2023/11/20 Congratulations to team member Cao Zhongkun on the acceptance of his paper in IEEE-TEC! </div>
+- <div style="text-align: justify;"> 2023/11/21 Congratulations to Dr. Han Linyan, a collaborative team member, on the successful acceptance of her paper by IEEE-TIE! </div>
-- <div style="text-align: justify;"> 2023/11/20 Congratulations to Dr. Han Linyan, a collaborative team member, on the successful acceptance of her paper in IEEE-TIE! </div>
+- <div style="text-align: justify;"> 2023/11/03 Congratulations to team member Cao Zhongkun on the successful acceptance of his paper by IEEE-TEC! </div>
-- <div style="text-align: justify;"> 2023/09/20 Congratulations on the team's collaborative paper winning the Best Paper Award at the ICAC International Conference! </div>
+- <div style="text-align: justify;"> 2023/09/02 Congratulations on the team's collaborative paper winning the Best Paper Award at the ICAC International Conference! </div>
+- <div style="text-align: justify;"> 2023/08/29 Congratulations to team member Zhu Tianqi on the successful acceptance of his paper by IEEE-TIE! </div>